Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Case Studies

 For Net2, three different scenarios are included in the sensor placement problem.
 In these scenarios, junctions have the same base demand but different patterns, as demonstrated in Fig.~\ref{fig:demand2}.
 Note that the demand at J1 is excluded from Fig.~\ref{fig:demand2a} as it presents a pseudo-negative demand, as mentioned earlier.
 The WQ time-step for these scenarios is $\Delta t_\mathrm{WQ} = 30$ secs within a hydraulic time-step of $\Delta t_\mathrm{H} = 1$ hr.
 The WQ initial conditions for the first scenario are 1.5 mg/L of chlorine and 0.3 mg/L of fictitious reactant at J1, and 1 mg/L of chlorine and 0.1 mg/L of fictitious reactant at TK1, with zeros elsewhere.
 For the second scenario, the chlorine concentration at J1 is updated to 2 mg/L, while all initial conditions are kept the same for the third scenario.
 The mutual reaction coefficient for the first case is set equal to the bulk decay coefficient; it is doubled for the second scenario and tripled for the third.
+Note that for both networks, the WQ time-step is chosen to ensure numerical stability of the discretization scheme used to simulate WQ dynamics.
+Typically, in standard EPANET-MSX-based simulations~\cite{Seyoum2017}, this value can be as large as 5 minutes.
+The hydraulic time-step is slower and typically set to 1 hour with a 24-hour observation horizon, therefore representing a full daily cycle of water demand.
+The time-step choices thus represent a realistic basis for the SP framework.